Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Results

 \begin{prop} We have $\E(K_t)=O(t)$. \end{prop} The proof of Proposition~\ref{lemma-average} will be carried out in Section~\ref{sec-average}.
 This proof is based on an extension of the aforementioned renewal argument of~\cite{HGSTW24}, combined with classical large-deviation inequalities.
 The main message of this proof is that the clustering of trajectories that leads to many kinks (like in the construction in the proof of Proposition~\ref{prop-cousinen}) is exponentially unlikely in the number of participating trajectories if these trajectories follow each other directly in the PIT according to their birth times.

-\begin{remark}[Relation between Propositions~\ref{prop-cousinen} and~\ref{lemma-average}] $K_t$ is the number of resident changes up to time $t$ counted with multiplicity: Each resident change is counted as many times as many trajectories change their slopes due to this resident change.
-Note that putting $\beth^{(n)}=((T_i,A_i))_{i \in [n]}$, the total number of kinks due to the interactions of the first $N_t$ trajectories is in general an upper bound for $K_t$, i.e.\
+\begin{remark}[Relation between Propositions~\ref{prop-cousinen} and~\ref{lemma-average}] $K_t$ is the number of resident changes up to time $t$ counted with multiplicity, i.e. with the number of trajectories that change their slopes due to this resident change.
+Note that putting $\beth^{(n)}=((T_i,A_i))_{i \in [n]}$, the total number of kinks at resident change times due to the interactions of the first $N_t$ trajectories is in general an upper bound for $K_t$, i.e.\

-the difference $k_{N_t}(\beth^{(N_t)})-K_t$ being the number of those kinks in $\mathbb H(\beth^{(N_t)})$ that happen after time $t$.
+the difference $k_{N_t}(\beth^{(N_t)})-K_t$ being the number of those kinks in $\mathbb{H}(\beth^{(N_t)})$ that happen after time $t$.
 However, it will be apparent from the proof of Proposition~\ref{lemma-average} that following time 0, after a stopping time with finite expectation, a state will be reached where $H_i(t)=0$ for all but one $i$.
 Hence, by the strong Markov property, this state will be visited infinitely often, with i.i.d.\ waiting times of finite expectation inbetween.
 Since a trajectory can only have kinks before its height ultimately reaches $0$, it follows that the difference between $K_t$ and $k_{N_t}(\beth^{(N_t)})$ is of finite order.
 This way, Proposition~\ref{lemma-average} can indeed be seen as complementary to Proposition~\ref{prop-cousinen} in the Poissonian case. \end{remark}

-Based on the proof of Proposition~\ref{lemma-average} and the one of \cite[Theorem 2.8]{HGSTW24}, in Section~\ref{sec-average} we will also derive the following corollary, which can be seen as a strong law of large numbers for the total number of kinks.
+Based on the proof of Proposition~\ref{lemma-average} and the one of~\cite[Theorem 2.8]{HGSTW24}, in Section~\ref{sec-average} we will also derive the following corollary, which can be seen as a strong law of large numbers for the total number of kinks due to resident changes.

 \begin{cor} Let $E_0=0 < E_1 < E_2 < \ldots$ be the \emph{renewal extinction times}, defined via

 for $i \geq 1$.
 We have